-A simple dry rub and 75 minutes in the oven are all it takes to produce beautifully marbled, flavorful and juicy ribeye roast.
+A simple dry rub and 75 minutes in the oven are all it takes to produce a beautifully marbled, flavorful, and juicy ribeye roast.

-Tender, succulent and very flavorful, ribeye is my favorite cut of beef.
-This boneless ribeye roast recipe is very easy to make.
-Simply rub the meat with seasonings, then roast in the oven until done.
+Simply rub the meat with seasonings, then cook it in the oven until done.
 Your only real job as a cook is to avoid overcooking the roast.
-Scroll down for the recipe card.

 That's why many home cooks, myself included, prefer to cook a ribeye roast.
 It is smaller, and you can carve it easily since there are no bones.
 It is still very flavorful, and the fat cap is sublime.

 A ribeye steak is essentially a prime rib roast, cut between the ribs into individual steaks.

 A roast is slowly cooked in the oven, while steak is typically pan-fried, grilled, or broiled.

 Many people actually prefer to buy whole boneless roasts and cut them into individual steaks.
 Costco has great roasts, by the way, and if you do it this way, you could save quite a bit.

 You could, but personally, I don't bother.
 The meat is so well-marbled, beefy and juicy, that it tastes great without any marinade.

 Unlike tough cuts of beef such as London broil, ribeye is also tender enough so that you don't need a vinegary marinade to tenderize it.

 Since this roast is so amazingly delicious, I always assumed that it was not something that I would want to tackle at home.
 I thought it would be too complex.